 Press the Water Heater switch on the Systems Monitor Panel.
 The "Pilot Out" light will glow for about 10-15 seconds, then it will go out.
 The "Heater On" indicator will remain lit.
 If the "Pilot Out" light comes on during gas operation, it means that the burner has gone into "lockout" mode and must be restarted.
-If this happens, turn the Water Heater switch off for about 5 minutes, then turn it back on.
+If this happens, turn the Water Heater switch off for about 5 minutes, then turn it back on. • Water Heater Fault - flashes when the water heater senses a problem.

-Gas Water Heater Switch (Located on Systems Monitor Panel)
+Gas Water Heater Switch (Located on Systems Monitor Panel) -Typical View